eigendreams/vehicle_tracking/readme.md

 I also used histogram features. diving the color features obtained before into 32 bins.
 32 seemed a good number, but there is little justification for this.

 Then I trained the SVM using all the images in the provided datasets, after calculating the features for all of them.
-I plotted the results of the SVM to see which threshold for the calculated distance by the SVM would be a good choice, to better prune false positives, and 0.4 seemed ok.
+I plotted the results of the SVM to see which threshold for the calculated distance by the SVM would be a good choice, to better prune false positives, and 0.4 seemed ok at first, but I had to raise it to 0.9 to deal with false positives when lowering the threshold for the heatmap, as in the first submission the white car kept on not being recognized at times.

 ###Sliding Window Search